RobertBaruch/dergwasm/Dergwasm/Environments/README.md

 ## EmscriptenEnv

+Module name: `env`

-This class contains host functions required by Emscripten and MicroPython, with module name `env`, and also utility functions for converting between C# types and WASM data.
+This class contains host functions required by Emscripten and MicroPython, and also utility functions for converting between C# types and WASM data.

-The following WASM functions are implemented in this class:
+The following WASM functions are implemented in this environment:

 * `_emscripten_throw_longjmp`
 * `emscripten_memcpy_js`